citrafriska/squilearn-app/README.md

 # squilearn-app-old
-the first 2016 version of squilearn app
+the first 2016 version of Android Native / Squilearn app